Wenlab/Larval-Zebrafish-Tracking/README.md

 ## Introduction

 This tracking system for larval zebrafish is a component of the whole system for whole brain imaging of neural activity in freely swimming larval zebrafish.
 It is built up in C++.
 The tracking program will detect the fish and control the motion stage to compensate the motion of fish.
-The tracking system can keep the fish brain complete in the field of view (FoV) of the XLFM in about 60 percent of the time when the fish is swimming.
+With U-net based detection model and MPC control, our tracking system is highly reliable and can be used in a variety of behavioral experiments.
 The main program is [main.cpp](Track/main.cpp).
 Some codes for estimation of parameters are in [setting-parameters](setting-parameters).
 Some codes for labelling data to train the U-Net are in [labelling-data-for-DL](labelling-data-for-DL).

 ![pipeline](figs/pipeline.PNG)